One of Cabot’s prime investing tips for growth investors is: Don’t predict the market!

 Investing Tip #1: Keep some cash in your growth portfolio.

 This sounds pretty basic, but it’s not as obvious as you might think.
 Holding cash lowers your exposure to market volatility, especially in a sideways market where the next major market move is unknown.
-Cabot’s market timing indicators show that the long-term trend of the market is still up, but a two-and-a-half-month flat streak indicates a pretty even battle between buyers and sellers.
-Cash can keep you safe if the sellers get the upper hand.
+Cabot’s market timing indicators show that the long-term trend of the market is still up, but a two-month down to flat streak indicates a pretty even battle between buyers and sellers.
+Cash can keep you safe if the sellers get the upper hand again.

 How much cash?
 Somewhere around 30% seems reasonable, although you shouldn’t sell stocks that are still performing well to raise that much.
 The usual method is to follow your usual sell disciplines, then hold the proceeds as you purge the losers and laggards from your portfolio.